msantolino/Median-Bilinear-Models/README.md

 # Median Bilinear model
-Files of the article published in SORT journal entitled "Median bilinear models in presence of extreme values"
+Files to estimate median bilinear models described in the article entitled "Median bilinear models in presence of extreme values" submitted to the SORT journal.